edubart/nelua-lang/docs/pages/libraries.md

 The memory region may overlap.
 If `n` is zero, then nothing is done.

-if the memory region is guaranteed to not overlap, then you could use `memory.copy`.
+If the memory region is guaranteed to not overlap, then you could use `memory.copy`.

 ### memory.set